dotnet/AspNetCore.Docs/aspnetcore/grpc/netstandard.md

 * A third party library that supports making gRPC calls over HTTP/2 on .NET Framework and Xamarin.
 * Not supported by Microsoft.
-* In maintenance mode and will be [deprecated in favour of gRPC for .NET](https://grpc.io/blog/grpc-csharp-future/). gRPC C-core is not recommended for new apps.
+* In maintenance mode and will be [deprecated in favour of gRPC for .NET](https://grpc.io/blog/grpc-csharp-future/).
+* Not recommended for new apps.

 ## Additional resources